-Adding a convergence set
+7.8.13 Adding a convergence set

-As we did in Section 7.6, we will add a convergence set.
+As we did in Tutorial: Deflection of a cantilevered beam; adding custom boundary conditions and loads, we will add a convergence set.
 See Convergence measure for discussion.

 ''' Create a convergence set: the force on the screw model.ConvergenceSetFromConstraint("screw_top_displacement") '''